00f2ff/global-old/README.md

 ## To do:
-### Debugging
-1. Debug PC demand problem
 ### Map Generation
-1. Add edges to connect each PC to one NR for each of the PC's demanded resources, at random, but limited based on the size of each NR/PC
+1. Add edges to connect each PC to one NR for each of the PC's demanded resources, at random, but limited based on the size of each NR/PC -- this may lead to a disconnected graph (can test for it visually)
 1. Add edges between PCs and NRs for each demanded resource, but connect the closest of each NR to that PC
 1. Find the shortest path to each NR for each resource demanded by a PC, even if that means NR-PC-PC
   1. Can implement Dijkstra's Algorithm to do so